microsoft/nni/src/sdk/pynni/nni/curvefitting_assessor/README.md

 </p>

 ## 2. Usage
-To use Curve Fitting Assessor, you should add the following spec in your experiment's yml config file:
+To use Curve Fitting Assessor, you should add the following spec in your experiment's YAML config file:

 ```
 assessor: